AlexBocken/mykb/docs/rainloop.md

       		fastcgi_pass unix:/var/run/php/php7.3-fpm.sock;
 		}
 	```
 	to your home site-available nginx config.
-Restart nginx using `systemctl restart nginx` and add a new page called `index.php` to your homepage direactory with `<?php phpinfo();?>` as the only content.
+Restart nginx using `systemctl restart nginx` and add a new page called `index.php` to your homepage directory with `<?php phpinfo();?>` as the only content.
 If the php install worked fine, this will show you the installed php packages.
 Delete this afterwords.

 # Installing rainloop